yodermk/WorldHeritage/README.md

 Oh, and if you hit a site you were at before, you LOSE!!!

+Entering 'd' at any time will remind you of your destination, and entering 'g' will give up and print the shortest path from the start to the destination.

 The purpose of this program was to do some exploration of modern C++ and Boost, especially the Boost Graph library.
 A lot more data is loaded than is used in the game currently.
 I'm thinking about doing some data science on it as well.